/ Opportunities /

 We regularly seek top students interested in pursuing M.S. and Ph.D. degrees in quantitative fisheries science, as well as Ph.D. recipients looking to broaden their experience through Post-Doctoral Research Associate positions.
 Open positions for which we are actively recruiting students or research associates are below

-- Post-Doctoral Research Associate - Lake Erie Grass Carp Adaptive Management and Telemetry
+- Post-Doctoral Research Associate Position - Adaptive Management of Invasive Grass Carp in Lake Erie

 Benefits to studying/working at the Quantitative Fisheries Center at Michigan State University include the following:

 - QFC staff and students interact closely with Great Lakes fishery management agencies to provide beneficial information to be used to address ongoing management dilemmas, such as evaluating how many salmon can be stocked in the Great Lakes to avoid predator-prey imbalance, strategies for controlling grass carp in Lake Erie, and assessment methodologies and harvest policies for managing migratory fish stocks.